-The SEN Admissions process informs us of those with Statement and/or Educational Health Care Plans.
+The SEN Admissions process informs us of those with Educational Health Care Plans.
 For students with such plans, we are able to plan for as seamless a transition as possible in meeting their needs in their new provision.

 We also gain information about students’ SEN before they arrive, through:

 - Shared communication between primary schools and local nurseries on the specific needs of individual pupils, in the summer term prior to the child starting;

 - Close liaison with parents and Nursery SEN(D)Cos before a pupil joins us in Reception to ensure continuity of care, especially where diagnoses exist for a child or an EHC Plan states certain types of provision;

 Once students have begun their time at Churchill Gardens, further identification and assessment can be done through:

 - In-class observations of all classes for the first weeks of term for Reception classes;